Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Method

-In this paper, both RGB and spike modality embed features with the help of DPT \cite{ranftl2021vision}, where the input data are spike $I^{spike} \in \mathbb{R}^{1280 \times H \times W}$ and RGB $I^{rgb} \in \mathbb{R}^{3 \times H \times W}$.
-As shown in Fig.~\ref{fig:IGKD} (a), the network encoder is divided into two blocks, the first one is a temporal modeling module (SENet \cite{hu2018squeeze} and Resblocks \cite{he2016deep}) to adaptively aggregate the dense temporal information of special spike data, which is utilized to reduce computational cost when the spike temporal resolution is too high (\eg, 40000 Hz).
-The second one is ViT-Hybrid, which uses a ResNet-50 \cite{he2016deep} to encode the image and spike embedding followed by 12 transformer layers.
+\textbf{Neuromorphic spike network} \quad In this paper, both RGB and spike modality embed features with the help of DPT~\cite{ranftl2021vision}, where the input data are spike $I^{spike} \in \mathbb{R}^{1280 \times H \times W}$ and RGB $I^{rgb} \in \mathbb{R}^{3 \times H \times W}$.
+As shown in Fig.~\ref{fig:IGKD} (a), the network encoder is divided into two blocks, the first one is a temporal modeling module (temporal attention and Resblocks) to adaptively aggregate the dense temporal information of special spike data, which is utilized to reduce computational cost when the spike temporal resolution is too high.
+The second one is ViT-Hybrid, which uses a ResNet-50~\cite{he2016deep} to encode the image and spike embedding followed by 12 transformer layers.
 In Fig.~\ref{fig:IGKD} (b), the decoder consists of the reassemble operation, along with the fusion module.
-Fig.~\ref{fig:IGKD} (c) contains two prediction heads, where $Head_1$ predicts depth and $Head_2$ estimates uncertainty map.
+Fig.~\ref{fig:IGKD} (c) contains two prediction heads, where $Head_1$ predicts depth and $Head_2$ estimates corresponding uncertainty map for each input.